You’re serious about it.

-Digging and excavation stay on all-year-round—giant trucks, gazillion tonnes of heavy machinery, tractors, and trolleys keep roaming (even in prohibited zones) and pollute the air with dust and suspended particles.
+Digging and excavation stay on all-year-round—giant trucks, humongous machinery, tractors, and trolleys keep roaming (even in prohibited zones) and pollute the air with dust and suspended particles.

 But, the ‘concerned’ people keep mum.
 They never seem to have a problem with that kind of pollution.
 In fact, their ‘sensitivity’ gets activated only around Diwali.

 It’s like eating all kinds of shit the whole year and then stuffing your face with raw spinach on the very day when you’re supposed to savor warm, mouthwatering, and heavenly ‘Gulabjamuns’ because greens are healthy for you.

 Who do you think?